The truth about meal replacement shakes for weight loss

 Between grocery shopping, meal prepping, and navigating restaurant menus, it isn’t always easy to work toward a weight loss goal.
 Enter, meal replacement shakes, which take the guesswork out of making better choices.
 But do meal placement shakes work and do they actually help you lose weight?

-While there’s some promising research around meal replacement beverages, healthy weight loss (i.e weight loss that happens gradually and can be sustained) generally requires behaviour changes you can practice long-term—meaning you’d have to seriously commit to meal replacement shakes for lasting results.
+While there’s some research around meal replacement beverages, healthy weight loss (i.e weight loss that happens gradually and can be sustained) generally requires behaviour changes you can practise long-term—meaning you’d have to seriously commit to meal replacement shakes for lasting results.
 What’s more, “meal replacement shakes don’t fix unhealthy eating habits,” says registered dietitian Jerlyn Jones.
 Here’s what else you need to know:

 The science behind meal replacement shakes